devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 ### `dbt_project.yml` -

-The dbt_project.yml file is the configuration file that tells DBT how to run your project.
+The dbt_project.yml file is the configuration file that tells DBT how to run our project.
 It contains essential details about the project, including its name, version, profiles, model configuration, and more.

 - [`dbt_project.yml`](dbt/dbt_project.yml)

 ### `Seeds` -

 In DBT, seeds are CSV files that are loaded into the database as tables.
-For this project, I used **4 seed files** to load static data into the database.
+For this project, I have used **4 seed files** to load static data into the database.

 - [`seeds`](dbt/seeds)

 ### `sources.yml` -

 The sources.yml file is a configuration file to define metadata for the source data that we will use in our models.
 - [`sources.yml`](dbt/models/sources.yml)